|

 Williams has been a board member since the Critical Illness and Trauma

 Foundation was founded in 1986.
+Back to CIT Board

 of Directors

-Jeanne P. O'Brien, RN, MN, Secretary
+Jeanne P. O'Brien, MN, REMT-P, Secretary

-Ms. O'Brien is a popular speaker at EMS conferences nationwide.
+popular speaker at EMS conferences nationwide.
 Ms. O'Brien has been a

 preeminent trainer in prehospital EMS for more than 20 years.
 She has